10 Myths And Facts About Pregnancy

 Could all that you know about pregnancy be wrong?
-Well, it’s time to get your facts right!
-Here is the truth behind 10 commonly misunderstood myths.
+Here is the truth behind 10 commonly misunderstood myths about pregnancy.
+Find out from expert gynaecologist Dr Gayathri Kamath.

-So, to help you out, ParentCircle reached out to Dr Gayathri Kamath, Consultant, Obstetrics & Gynaecology, Fortis Hospital, Bengaluru.
+So, to help you out, ParentCircle reached out to Dr Gayathri Kamath, Consultant, Obstetrics and Gynaecology, Fortis Hospital, Bangalore.
 Read on for some great inputs from her on the common myths surrounding pregnancy.
 Let’s get our facts straight!

 Myth 1: You should eat for two